Find the most authentic things to do in L'Aquila and explore Italy's Capital of Culture 2026 like a local.

 The result is an awesome open-air gallery.
 Walk through the historic centre, with the façades of houses and buildings imaginatively covered in shapes, colours and words, and find yourself in another universe, a dimension where street art gives new meaning to history and time.

-If you are looking for things to do near L'Aquila, consider a trip to Aielli, one of the most beautiful villages to visit in the area.
-Bonus track: the unparalleled panoramic view from the medieval Torre delle Stelle.
+If you are looking for unusual things to do in L'Aquila and nearby, consider a trip to Aielli, one of the most beautiful villages to visit in the area.
+Bonus tip: don't miss the the unparalleled panoramic view from the medieval Torre delle Stelle.

-It's a city symbol that sculptor Nicola D'Antino realized in 1934.
+Sculptor Nicola D'Antino realized this special symbol of the city in 1934.
 The composition consists of a large basin surmounted by two imposing bronze female figures holding a conca abruzzese, the traditional domestic container typical of this area.

 The name Luminous Fountain is due to the play of light that brights at night.
 The spectacle, however, is guaranteed at any hour.

-The photo was posted on Reddit in August 2022 and quickly made the web rounds.
-Also, the science portal Earthly Mission talked about it.
+The photo was first posted on Reddit and quickly made its rounds on the web.
+Also, the science portal Earthly Mission covered it.

 Thanks to an event that is, in its own way, an integral part of the reconstruction process, music is the protagonist of the first September weekend in L'Aquila.